Roseburg, OR 97471

 Douglas Timber Operators today represents over 140 manufacturing, logging, trucking, and supportive businesses, and private landowners and individuals throughout southwestern Oregon.
 A central feature of our mission is to help our members and the public better understand the forest products industry and forest-related issues.

-Friday, February 1 – Derby Dinner & Auction
+Friday, January 30 – Derby Dinner and Auction

 The theme of the 20th Anniversary of the Derby was "Reeling in a Million" with the goal of reaching the million dollar mark invested in fishery enhancement and educational projects in the Umpqua Basin by the Derby.
 We are pleased to announce that we did indeed reach that goal!
 The bigger story is that because the dollars the Derby invests in these projects are "matching funds," this translates into many millions of dollars invested in the Umpqua Basin to help keep our fishery healthy and outdoor educational opportunities available for students.